Pan-I/Tic-Tac-Toe/.github/ISSUE_TEMPLATE/other_issue.md

 ---
-name: Refactor suggest
+name: Other Issue Report
-about: Suggest a refactor this project
+about: Suggest something to help us improve
-title: '*Title* (New Refactor Suggest)'
+title: '*Title* (New Other Issue)'
-labels: refactor, new
+labels: new
 assignees: ''

 ---

-**Is your refactor related to a readability?
-SRP?
-Optimization?
+**What is your task related to?
 Please describe.**
 What could be improved?

 **Describe the solution you'd like**